 Luiz Fernando Clark was born in Rio de Janeiro, Brazil and his relationship with the ocean started early in his life.
-He was just three years old when he started taking part on fishing trips on Rio's coast with both is grandfather and father.
-In 1972, he took on surfing for the first time, a sport that has strengthened even more his passion for the sea.
+He was just three years old when he started taking part on fishing trips on Rio's coast with both his grandfather and father.
+He begin on surfing at early age, a sport that has strengthened even more his passion for the sea.

 His artistic verve started to show at the tender age of seven and his talent, combined with his entrepreneurial skills, led to his first business venture when he was 14 years old: selling t-shirts painted with airbrush and other techniques.

-In 1981 Clark joined the Brazilian Fine Arts University in Rio, to refine his techniques, which were at that point mostly self-taught.
+Clark joined the Brazilian Fine Arts University in Rio, to learn and refine his techniques, which were at that point mostly self-taught.

-He lived in Viareggio, Italy for a couple of years, working in the construction of "Pillar Rossi", a mega yacht owned by Nelson Piquet - F1 champion in the 80s, and also for other boatyards like CUV - Cantiere Uniti Viareggio and Perini Navi.
+He lived in Viareggio, Italy more than one year, working in the construction of "Pillar Rossi", a mega yacht owned by Nelson Piquet - F1 champion in the 80s, and also working for other boatyards like CUV - Cantiere Uniti Viareggio and Perini Navi.

 After 16 years of taking part on Boat Shows with his boat designs, he had his first chance to showcase his art at the Rio de Janeiro’s fair of 2002.